MaebhNiGhuairim/p1-walk-and-talk/README.md

 ## UXD (User Experience Design)
+The goal of this site is to create an engaging and accessible platform that encourages individuals to join our community and participate in regular walking events.
+By providing clear information about our mission, resources on the benefits of walking, and a space for members to contact us, we aim to foster a sense of belonging and promote physical and mental well-being.
+The website is structured to enhance user experience with easy navigation, ensuring visitors can quickly find what they need.

 ### User stories:
 1. Easy Navigation: As a visitor, I want to be able to navigate the website easily so that I can access the information I’m looking for.
 2. Accessibility: As a visitor, I want the website to be accessible so that I can use it regardless of any disabilities I may have.